 Not complying with the GDPR can result in disciplinary actions from relevant supervisory authorities.

-Complying with the new data protection regulations, OroCommerce provides a flexible mechanism for collecting and managing customer consents.
+To help online businesses comply with data protection regulations, OroCommerce provides a flexible mechanism for collecting and managing customer consents.

-In this respect, OroCommerce customers have the right to:
+In this respect, OroCommerce webstore customers have the right to:

 In the OroCommerce back-office, consents are managed by security policy officers (or other company-specific roles with the corresponding consent management permissions) who enable, configure and manage them in the application.
 Consents can also be localized and display the information in the required language.